mxochicale/SofHarDevOps4BioMedEng/README.md

 # :hammer_and_wrench: :octocat:	SofHarDevOps4BiomedicalEng: Hands-on Workshop on Software and Hardware Developer Operations for Biomedical Engineers

-## Abstract
-Since the publication of the spectrum of reproducubility by Roger Peng in December 2011, there has been a good response from the scientific community to adapt the full scientific replication, including code, data and software \cite{peng2011}.
-However, there is a current need to adapt the best practices of fully scientific replication workflows to the combination of software and hardware and hardware itself.
-Diederich \textit{et al.} \cite{Diederich2022}, for instance, highlighted the challenges of proper file-sharing and policies for hardware, leading authors to propose the use of guidelines like OSHWA and workshops for Open Hardware Makers as way to create more trustworthy science.
-Similarly, Stirling et al. \cite{stirling2022} proposed hardOps, hardware operations, as way to address challenges in reproducibility for hardware, consisting on six stages: plan, design and document, prepare and verify, distributed production, physical testing, and feedback.
-Following up previous our work on "open-corTeX: A framework for Continuously-integrated Open-source Reproducible TeX"
-\cite{xochicale2020}, this work presents a workshop for the best practices for Software and Hardware operations, aiming to train the next generation of Biomedical Engineers.
-The workshops contains topics on (1) introduction to git, github, (2) project management, (3) continues integration, (4) standards,(5) exercises and (6) examples of projects following good practices.
-The resources for the workshop are available at https://github.com/mxochicale/SofHarDevOps4BiomedicalEng.

 ## Workshops
 ### Aims
 The aim of this workshop is to provide an introduction to the GitHub toolkits to manage the development of software and hardware projects for biomedical engineers.